Loren Mosher: Biography

 Loren Mosher was born on September 3, 1933, in Monterey, California, to the married couple of a teacher and boat builder.
 He earned his undergraduate degree from Stanford University and his medical degree from Harvard University, starting work at NIMH in 1964.
 He undertook research training at the Tavistock Clinic in London from 1966 to 1967 and developed an interest in alternative treatments for schizophrenia.

 Before conceiving Soteria, Mosher supervised a ward in a psychiatric hospital at Yale University as its assistant professor, prescribed neuroleptics and was not against them.
 But by 1968, the year Mosher received the position of director of the Center for Schizophrenia Studies at the NIMH, he became convinced that the benefits of neuroleptics were overhyped.

 The house, known as Soteria, was opened in an area of San Jose, California, in April 1971.
 Mosher believed that the violent and controlling atmosphere of psychiatric hospitals and the over-use of drugs hindered recovery.
-Despite its success (it achieved superior results than the standard medical treatment with drugs), the Soteria Project closed in 1983 when, according to Loren Mosher and Robert Whitaker further funding was denied because of the politics of psychiatry that was increasingly controlled by the influence of pharmaceutical companies.
+Despite its success (it achieved superior results than the standard medical treatment with drugs), the Soteria Project closed in 1983 when, according to Loren Mosher and Robert Whitaker further funding was denied because of the politics of psychiatry that were increasingly controlled by the influence of pharmaceutical companies.

 Mosher is said to have had a far more nuanced view of the use of drugs than has been generally thought, and did not reject drugs altogether but insisted they be used as a last resort and in far lower doses than usual in the United States.